LukaszSwolkien/EngineeringMetrics/README.md

 ﻿README
 ======

-The goal of this library is to provide a flexible mechanism for building dashboard(s) from components designed to observe and measure many dimmentions of work.
+The goal of this library is to provide a flexible mechanism for building dashboard(s) from components designed to observe and measure many dimentions of work.
 Data calculated once can be later published on the Confluance website (Jira Confluance macros are supported for dynamic data refresh).
 All setup can be made in jupyter notebooks.

-There are many tools available, such as built-in gadgets and Jira dashboard reports, and Confluance macros, or paid tools like eazyBI, but thanks to custom code we can do everything, such as integrate data from all sources like Jira, Git, ServiceNow, and calculate numerical measurements of key results we expect team(s) to achive.
+There are many tools available, such as built-in gadgets, dashboards and reports in Jira, or macros in Confluence, or tools like eazyBI, but thanks to custom code we can do everything (without license cost).
+For example, we can integrate data from different sources like Jira, Git, ServiceNow, and calculate numerical measurements of key results we expect team(s) to achieve.
+We can put everything on one page for the whole organization.

-You don't need administrator privileges in Jira or Confluance.
-Just use the credentials of your regular user to access data in Jira and generate a custom dashboard on the Confluance page(s).
+You don't need administrator privileges in Jira or Confluence.
+Just use the credentials of your regular user to access data in Jira and generate a custom dashboard on the Confluence page(s).
 You can also add custom code to generate report in any other format

 Note 1: this is in addition to DORA (DevOps Research & Assessment) metrics from which we already know how successful we are at DevOps (DF – Deployment Frequency, MLT – Mean Lead Time for changes, MTTR – Mean Time to Recover, CFR – Change Failure Rate).

 Note 2: There are also other dimmentions not covered in this library which are very important like impact done by the software on customers, profitability, and engineers motivation, engagement, satisfaction, trust, attitute.

 ## Algorithms
 1. __Execution metrics__ to measure the amount of work committed vs delivered.
 This data shows how predictable the team is.
 Unlike the Story Points, the percentage of work done compared to planned can be compared between teams.
 Such metrics can also be aggregated on the organisation level

-    Sprint end date and resolution date for each issue matters

     Available analysis:

     - Execution summary progress bar chart for the organisation
     - Execution history progress bar chart for the team
-    - The goal of the last sprint for the team
+    - The last sprint details like goal, start & end dates
-    - Scope blizzard history
+    - Scope churn history
     - Carry over issues that were in more than one sprint and have not yet been Done

     Example of key results:

     - 90% of sprint content committed by the team is delivered.

-    ### Sprint execution (organisation level)
+    ### Example of execution metrics for active Sprints on organisation level

     <img src="./screenshots/execution in squads.png"
         alt="Execution in squads"
         style="margin-right: 10px;" />

-    ### Squad execution history (squad level)
+    ### Example of squad execution history

     <img src="./screenshots/history of execution.png"
         alt="Squad execution history"